pebblecode/pebblecode.github.io/vertical-health.md

    casestudies:
     - Patient engagement Hack
     - National Patient Forum
+   now-image: vert-health-pc-old
+   future-image: vert-health-pc-new
  - title: Smart Research
    bubbleimage: vert-health-sr.svg
    color: pink
    paragraphs:
     - In our interactions with the Health sector we have noticed that Research Scientists are increasingly using Computer Science to accelerate processes and discovery and to reduce costs.
-    - list-title: We have observed
+    - list-title: "We have observed:"
     - list:
        - "Research Scientists are developing programming skills."
        - "Organisations are buying misplaced off-the-shelf data products."